Sarthak-Jamthe-9630/Sales-Performance-Dashboard/README.md

 ✅ Report and Presentation: Write a clear project report summarizing your key findings and business recommendations.
 Prepare a presentation that visually communicates insights and actionable recommendations to stakeholders.

 ## 💡 Thanks for checking out the project!
 Your support means a lot!
-Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀
+Feel free to star ⭐ this repo or share it with someone.🚀